ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-publications.md

     </div>
 </div>

 [Making the most of high dimensional cytometry data]().
 2021.
 A Mitchell\*, F Marsh-Wakefield\*, S Norton, TM Ashhurst, ...
 HM McGuire, R Kemp.
-Immunology and Cellular Biology (accepted with corrections).
+Immunology and Cellular Biology (accepted for publication).

 - Paper resulting from a joint ACS-ASI venture in the development of guidelines for computational analysis of high-dimensional cytometry data.